Updated: 6 days ago

 How would you like to feel after meditating?

 Next, set small goals for your new practice.
-Begin with something simple, like meditating for three minutes every morning before breakfast.
-It’s okay to start small — you can gradually lengthen your practice over time.
+Begin with something simple, like meditating for five minutes every morning before breakfast.
+Remember, it's okay—and even recommended—to start small.
+You can gradually lengthen your morning meditation practice over time.

 “That which is placed on the altar is altered.” ~ Marianne Williamson